dongzerun/linux-system-debug/overall.md

 ## overall
-Know the current system status at a glance
+Know the current system status at a glance: cpu load, disk usage, network throughput

 #### w - Show who is logged on and what they are doing
 ```shell